AlexMyddleware/100-exercises-to-learn-rust/progress.md

 correction for this line : A `const` variable must be initialized with a constant expression and is immutable.

 so i use let mut to declare a mutable variable

+exercises/02_basic_calculator/04_panics/src/lib.rs

+there i learned that one has to use no () in the if statement, and for the panic you just put the panic with parentheses and then the message inside

+important, there is a ! in the panic, don't forget it !